 "You are in a locked room with no vents or windows.
 In the room is a bed, a piano, and a chair.
 How do you get out?"**

 Jump to the present day.
 Escape rooms (the real world kind) are everywhere.
 Me, everyone I know, and their cousin's roommates have gone to one.
-(And, if I daresay so myself, some of them have attended a murder mystery dinner party.)
+But society decided to keep the internet, so the digital escape rooms carry on.

 The confines of an escape game (whether physical or digital) make the design tight and focused.
 I love flying in a jet for 30 miles (and subsequently crashing it into a mountain) in an open world game, but there's something satisfying about puzzling over every corner of a room.
 Everything is intentional.
-Murder mysteries, on the other hand, often rely on red herrings, twist and turns, and uncovering lies.
-The fun comes from tangling apart what's important and what you can throw out the window.
-But in an escape room, you can't throw anything out the window, because there aren't any windows (at least ones that will open).
 You need everything you've got, and you're given everything you need.
 Even if you're stuck, somewhere there is a "strange thing."

-Rusty Lake is a bizarre masterpiece of psychological horror.
-Other escape the room games range from the well polished to rough and ready, which are obviously labors of love.
+There are hundreds of online escape rooms, ranging from the well polished to the rough and ready (which are obviously labors of love).
 I enjoy both, but I have a fondness for the unpolished, made-by-one-person games.
 They add another level of eeriness; sometimes a perfectly rendered world feels safe compared to four walls hacked together.